wealthkernel/api-documentation-guides/docs/balances/FAQs.md

 Valuations provide a history of the value of a portfolio whereas balances provides an indicative value of a portfolio currently, based on the previous day's closing prices for securities and FX rates.

-Valuations are created at approximately the same time every day, for the previous day.
-Transactions booked with a date of `t` are only reflected in the valuation for `t+1`.
+Valuations are dated, and only transactions with a timestamp on or before a valuation's date will be reflected in the valuation.

-The balance is not dated, and is continuously updated, and will therefore reflect any actions taken on the portfolio, such as deposits, orders, or bonuses, as they happen.
+Balances are not dated and are continuously updated; therefore, they will reflect any transactions booked to the portfolio as they occur.

 ### Example